Last Updated on May 6, 2021 by Helga Dosa

-Mount Vesuvius is located in the Campania plain and has two morphological structures, the Vesuvius Great Cone and Somma caldera.
-The highest point of the Somma caldera is Punta Nasone, which reaches 1,132 meters, and represents the remains of an ancient volcano, which was active more than 30,000 years ago.
+Mount Vesuvius is located in the Campania plain and has two morphological structures, the Vesuvius Great Cone and Somma Caldera.
+The highest point of the Somma Caldera is Punta Nason, which reaches 1,132 meters.
+This also represents the remains of an ancient volcano, which was active more than 30,000 years ago.
 Valle del Gigante is a large depression that is divided by the Valle dell’Inferno and Atrio del Cavallo, which represents the inner parts of the old caldera.
 The great cone of Vesuvio is located within this space.

 History of Vesuvius National Park

 Mount Somma originated at the beginning of the Quaternary period and erupted several times from 6,000 to 3,000 BC.
-After a long period of dormancy Somma began to tremble in 63 AD and again erupted in 79 AD destroying the towns of Stabia, Pompeii and Erolano.
+After a long period of dormancy, Somma began to tremble in 63 AD and again erupted in 79 AD destroying the towns of Stabia, Pompeii, and Ercolano.
 These three towns were completely buried under thick layers of ash and lava and are now one of the biggest tourist draws in the world.
 The structures and people preserved by the ash show an unparalleled glimpse into the lives of the citizens of the area at the time of the destruction.

-According to various scientists, it was this eruption which gave rise to the Grand Cone of Vesuvius.
-Several other eruptions took place in the years 202, 472, 685, 1036, and 1139 AD and a very violent eruption occurred in 1631, when all of the villages located at the foot of the mountain were destroyed as the lava billowed into the sea, killing over 40,000 people.
+According to various scientists, it was this eruption that gave rise to the Grand Cone of Vesuvius.
+Several other eruptions took place in the years 202, 472, 685, 1036, and 1139 AD and a very violent eruption occurred in 1631 when all of the villages located at the foot of the mountain were destroyed as the lava billowed into the sea, killing over 40,000 people.

 Flora and Fauna in the Vesuvio National Park